milvinae/moretps/README.md

-an update to the bouncing dvd logo will the fingers touch?
+an update to the bouncing dvd logo... will the fingers touch?